Baljeet942000/Ecommerce-Sales-Dashboard/README.md

   - Maharashtra contributes the highest profit, followed by Madhya Pradesh and Uttar Pradesh.
   - Delhi shows minimal contribution to profit.
 - **Profit by Month:**
-  - Profit peaks in February and December.
+  - Profit peaks in january and november.
   - There is a decline in profits during the middle of the year.

 ### 3. **Customer and Category Insights**